List of Principal Chiefs of the Cherokee: Eastern Band of Cherokee Indians (1824–present)

-Nimrod Jarret Smith (1837–1893) was 4th Principal Chief of the Eastern Band and a Confederate Army veteran of the Thomas Legion of Cherokee Indians and Highlanders.
+Nimrod Jarret Smith (1837–1893) was 4th Principal Chief of the Eastern Band and a Confederate Army veteran of the Thomas' Legion of Cherokee Indians and Highlanders.

-The Eastern Band of Cherokee Indians is made up of descendants of Cherokee primarily from along the Oconaluftee River in Western North Carolina, in today's Cherokee County.
+The Eastern Band of Cherokee Indians is made up of descendants of Cherokee primarily from along the Oconaluftee River in western North Carolina, in today's Cherokee County (see Qualla Boundary).
 The band formed after the treaties of 1817 and 1819 were made between the Cherokee Nation East and the US government; they were outside the former territory.
-They were later joined by Utsala's band from the Nantahala River in western North Carolina, and those few from the Valley Towns who managed to remain in 1838 following Indian Removal of most of the Cherokee to Indian Territory.
+They were later joined by Utsala's band from the Nantahala River in western North Carolina, and those few from the Valley Towns who managed to remain in 1838 following the removal of most of the Cherokee to Indian Territory.